RevYolution/RoverOnMars/README.md

 ------------------------------

 ## Description
 Console application that simulates deployment and movement of a Rover on Mars.
-Users are asked a seris of input questions to set up the search area, where the rover is innitial situated and the commands to move or turn the rover.
+Users are asked a seris of input questions to set up the search area, rover start position/direction and the commands to move/turn the rover.

 ------------------------------